d-language-server/dls/README.md

 DLS should work with other editors, although your mileage may vary since it's moslty tested on the ones above.
 If it's not working with your editor of choice, [submit an issue](https://github.com/d-language-server/dls/issues/new)!

+### Command line options

+Some command line options exist to control the behavior of DLS:
+- `--stdio`: use standard input and output streams for communication
+- `--socket=PORT` or `--tcp=PORT`: use a socket connecting on the specified port for communication

 ## Installing